|

 confined by the use of a baby gate.
 They are quite capable and

 will quickly climb over.
-When the kitten is comfortable with
+When the cat or kitten is comfortable with

 its room, is responding favorably to visits and is no longer